yyunchieh/yyunchieh.github.io/projects/rag_assistant/index.md

 Figure 3.
 Automated evaluation of LLM responses using LLM-as-a-judge framework

+## Reflection
+During the process of building this project, I realized that while retrieval-augmented generation is often assumed to reduce hallucinations, output reliability depends heavily on workflow transparency.
+By incorporating full tracing and using LLM as a judge, users gain a more concrete way to assess answers, fostering trust.

+This experience shifted my perspective from merely optimizing model outputs to designing human-centered learning tools that balance accuracy, transparency, and usability.

 ## Demo
 ▶ **YouTube Demo (5 minutes)**
 [Project Demo - Statistical Learning Assistant](https://youtu.be/s7lXrfZxt_U)

 ## Code
 [GitHub Repository](https://github.com/yyunchieh/Assistant-for-Statistical-Learning)